tiffarodrigs/Pizza-Parlor/README.md

 pizza.calculateCost();
 Expected Output: 7

-Test: "It should return the cost as 7 when topping is pineapple and mushroom and size is medium"
+Test: "It should return the cost as 19 when topping is pineapple and mushroom and size is medium"
 Code: const pizza = new Pizza(["pineapple","mushroom], "medium");
 pizza.calculateCost();
 Expected Output: 19

+Describe : calculateToppingCost()

+Test: "It should return the cost as 7 when topping is pineapple and mushroom
+Code: calculateToppingCost();
+Expected Output: 7

+Describe : calculateSizeCost()

+Test: "It shouls return cost as 10 when size is small
+Code: calculateSizeCost(cartTicketsList);
+Expected Output: 10

+Describe : displayTicketList(cartTicketsList)

+Test: "It should display the created pizza in the list below
+Code: displayTicketList(cartTicketsList);
+Expected Output: Display list of ordered pizza.

+Describe : totalCartPrice()

+Test: "It should display 30  when two small pineapple pizza are ordered
+Code: totalCartPrice();
+Expected Output: 30